Mugen-Builders/cartesi-espresso-tutorial/testnet.md

-# Running on a Testnet
+# Running with a Testnet Environment

 To run Nonodo with a full testnet setup, we must provide: